Home > Sectors > Industry > Lean manufacturing: tools, limits and challenges

 Waste can take three different forms depending on its nature:

-• Mura: phenomena of variability;
+• Mura: variability phenomena ;

-• Muda: tasks without added value.
+• Muda: tasks with no added value.

-• overproduction (producing too much or too soon) which affects the company's finances;
+• overproduction (producing too much or too soon), which affects the company's finances;

-• overprocessing (superfluous operations, overquality controls).
+• over-processing (superfluous operations, over-quality controls).

 Other key principles